Foundation for Letters Team

 Stephen Gandel, Chair.
 Steve is a senior writer for TIME, covering real estate, economics and Wall Street.
 He joined TIME from Time Inc. sister publication Money, where he was a senior writer for several years.
 Prior to that, Gandel was the senior Wall Street reporter for Crain’s New York Business.
 He has held positions at Individual Investor and theRiverfront Times in St. Louis.
 Additionally, his work has appeared in Fortune and Esquire.
 Steve has been a guest market commentator on CBS’s New York affliate, WNYC, MSNBC, WB11’s Morning News, NY1, and Fox Five.
 In 2003, he was the recipient of the gold award for feature writing from the Association of Area Business Publications.
 A New Jersey native, Steve graduated cum laude with a B.A. in economics and English from Washington University in St. Louis.

 Pooja Pathak, President.
-Pooja Pathak.
-Pooja is an Associate Director on the Structured Finance team at MetLife Investments in New Jersey.
+Pooja is an Associate Director on the Structured Finance team at MetLife Investments focusing on trading and portfolio management of mortgage-backed securities.
 Prior to joining MetLife, Pooja was a Senior Director on the Structured Products Investment Team at Brookfield Investment Management and held various other positions at Credit Suisse and Deloitte.
 Pooja holds BS in Finance and a BA in Economics from Rutgers College, where she graduated Cum Laude as well as graduating from the Rutgers College Honors Program.

 Max Fisher, Treasurer.
 Max is a Strategy Analyst at Aon Inpoint where he helps advise Insurance companies on their domestic and global growth strategies and product offerings.
 Prior to joining Aon, Max worked at Allstate Insurance in Chicago as a Financial Analyst in the CFO’s department working with internal partners to meet growth and profitability goals.
 While in Chicago, Max was also involved with SPARK an apprenticeship program where he worked with inner-city middle school students to help them learn about different careers and what steps to take to get there.
 Max graduated from the University of Michigan in 2012 with a Bachelor of Arts in Economics and Political Science.